TimDettmers/sparse_learning/How_to_add_your_own_algorithms.md

 def variance_redistribution(masking, name, weight, mask):
     '''Return the mean variance of existing weights.

-    Higher variance means the layer does not have enough capacity to model the inputs with the number of current weights.
+    Intuition: Higher gradient variance means a layer does not have enough capacity to model the inputs with the current number of weights.
+    Thus we want to add more weights if we have higher variance.
-    If weights stabilize this means that some weights might be useless/not needed.
+    If variance of the gradient stabilizes this means that some weights might be useless/not needed.
     '''
+    # Adam calculates the running average of the sum of square for us
+    # This is similar to RMSProp.
+    if 'exp_avg_sq' not in masking.optimizer.state[weight]:
+        print('Variance redistribution requires the adam optimizer to be run!') raise Exception('Variance redistribution requires the adam optimizer to be run!') iv_adam_sumsq = torch.sqrt(masking.optimizer.state[weight]['exp_avg_sq'])

-    layer_importance = torch.var(weight.grad[mask.byte()]).mean().item()
+    layer_importance = iv_adam_sumsq[mask.byte()].mean().item()
     return layer_importance

 def magnitude_variance_pruning(masking, mask, weight, name):
     ''' Prunes weights which have high gradient variance and low magnitude.